ravindasenarath/aws-saa/README.md

   - Hosted Connections: 50Mbps, 500Mbps to 10Gbps
   - Lead times are often longer than 1 month for new connection
   - Encrypt - no encryption
+  - Data transfer pricing over Direct Connect is lower than data transfer pricing over the internet

 ### Transit Gateway
   - Solve complex VPC peering